Ibrahim-Elsayed-27/Problem-Solving/README.md

 1. Navigate to the `LeetCode/` directory in this repo.
 2. Find a problem by difficulty and number from the table above.
 3. Click the “Solution” link to view the code implementation.
-4. (Optional) If you want the original LeetCode prompt, open the link at the top of the file or visit the problem on [LeetCode](https://leetcode.com).